dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  What is there more kindly than the feeling between host and guest?
+  Don't manage - lead change before you have to.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1202 days)
+## 🌟 Experiences (1203 days)

 ### 🧮 Programming languages